maker0101/Coinbase_Clone/Questions.md

 e.g. src/utilities/format-market-cap.ts

+## Do you use 'interface' or 'types' as default way?

+## Do you usally define the interface/types definition in an extra file and import it?
+Or in same file as component/function?

+## Which approach do you take for naming intefaces/types?

+---

---- OLD Questions below - underlying issues still need to be fixed ---
+## --- OLD Questions below -> still need to be fixed ---

 ## Do I need to change my 'yourCoin' ids to support multiple users?
 How to structure data?